OneAppExchange/levelup/sessions/session-01.md

 # Session 1
-The goal of this document will be goind step by step and see our first Hello Worl component working.
+The goal of this document will be goind step by step and see our first Hello World component working.

 ## Coding